wxie2017/wxie2017.github.io/pages/speech/pull_the_trigger.md

 Why?
 Because we understand our son's interest and needs.

-The true key to understanding motivation starts with understanding people, and that must start with understanding yourself and your motivators.
-Then, you must realize that each person has different motivators and that the vast majority of them come from within, not from the outside.
+The true key to understanding motivation starts with understanding people, and that must start with understanding ourselves and our motivators.
+Then, we will realize that each person has different motivators and that the vast majority of them come from within, not from the outside.
 The team are and always will be more motivated to succeed for themselves and their goals than they will be for anything other reason.
 This is human nature.

-When you have a team, you need be familiar with the members individually, understand their expertise and find out their desire.
+When we have a team, we need be familiar with the members individually, understand their expertise and find out their desire.

-Your team members could have different needs or desires.
+Our team members could have different needs or desires.
 Find out their is like to pull the trigger.
 Once motivated, people will move with energy.

 One of my team members said he wants our club to be a better community to live.